pradn28/online-upgrade/README.md

 Need a specific version?
 You can use the flag `-version-hash` followed by the version hash you want to upgrade to.
 The default is to upgrade to the latest version.

-## Overview

-memsql-online-upgrade will execute various steps to upgrade you cluster without downtime.
-While the first step will verify you cluster is healthy, it is recommended that you double check your cluster is in a healthy status prior to starting the upgrade.

 #### Logging
 Upon execution of the script, memsql-online-upgrade will create a log file in the current working directory.
 It will either create or append to the default log file ("online-upgrade.log") unless a file location is specified with `-log-path`.